lob/lob-java/README.md

 Lob
 - API version: 1.3.0

 The Lob API is organized around REST.
-Our API is designed to have predictable, resource-oriented URLs and uses HTTP response codes to indicate any API errors.
+Our API is designed to have predictable, resource-oriented URLs and uses HTTP response codes to indicate any API errors.<p> Looking for our [legacy Java SDK](https://github.com/lob/lob-java/tree/12.3.7-Legacy)?

 For more information, please visit [https://support.lob.com/](https://support.lob.com/)